mmvergara/solidifying-javascript-foundations/src/content/blog/nan.md

 ---
 title: NaN
 description: NaN, or "Not-a-Number," is one of those JavaScript quirks that can trip you up if you're not paying attention.
-But here's the thing NaN isn't just a quirky value—it's a **sentinel value** that represents an _invalid number_.
+But here's the thing NaN isn't just a quirky value it's a **sentinel value** that represents an _invalid number_.
 It's not the absence of a number, and it's definitely not zero.
 It's a specific, intentional signal that something went wrong in a numeric operation. (or i don't know, i didn't create the language)
 pubDate: "Jun 27 2025"
 ---

 NaN, or "Not-a-Number," is one of those JavaScript quirks that can trip you up if you're not paying attention.
-But here's the thing: NaN isn't just a quirky value—it's a **sentinel value** that represents an _invalid number_.
+But here's the thing: NaN isn't just a quirky value it's a **sentinel value** that represents an _invalid number_.
 It's not the absence of a number, and it's definitely not zero.
 It's a specific, intentional signal that something went wrong in a numeric operation. (or i don't know, i didn't create the language)

 ### What is NaN?

 NaN comes from the **IEEE 754 spec**, which defines how numbers work in JavaScript.
-It's not a bug or a mistake—it's a deliberate part of the language.
+It's not a bug or a mistake it's a deliberate part of the language.
 Think of NaN as a red flag that says, "Hey, this operation didn't make sense mathematically."

 For example: